CANBUS-9740/Offseason-2024/README.md

         - Quick observation showed a huge differance in power drain between the left and right sides
         - Further investigation is necessary
     - A software fix can involve using PID to counteract this drift
     - **URGENT**: must be checked as soon as possible to determine if any mechanical changes are needed
+    - Progress Note (7.10):
+        - Testing and seems to be caused by a mechanical problem with the motors and gearbox.
+        - Some of the motors are under strain and have difficulty moving, requiring greater power draw
+        - Build team will check and attempt to fix

-- [ ] Arm Agressive Motion
+- [x] Arm Agressive Motion
     - The arm is moving very aggressively
     - When moving to shooter position, it actually hits the gearbox of its own motor.
 This has caused a noticeable dent.
     - Need to lower it gently, perhaps a retuning of the PID is in order.
+    - Was already handled by another branch with cosine function FF

 - [ ] Intake Sensor
     - Latest changes removed use of intake sensor for some commands, despite it being wanted to monitor if we have a note.
 Return usage of sensor and think of a good way to address the reasons for each the use was removed